|

 17.

 Can effects can be produced without a cause?
+Back to contents

 (iv) Q. Effects can be produced without a cause just